How much is international health insurance?

 How to get an accurate international health insurance cost

-Because premiums are calculated individually based on age, plan tier, region and selected benefits, the most accurate way to understand your cost is to request a personalised quote.
+Because premiums are calculated individually based on age, plan tier, region, excess level and selected benefits, the most accurate way to understand your cost is to request a personalised quote.
+All figures on this page are indicative, based on an average customer profile, and are subject to change.
 Expatriate Group covers more than 100,500 expats across 182 countries through more than 55,000 active policies, with plans designed to be competitive across a wide range of budgets and locations.